Student loans and grants in the United Kingdom: Loan delays (2009)

-In the summer and autumn of 2009, many students experienced delays in being assessed for and obtaining student loans and grants.
+In summer and autumn 2009, many students experienced delays in being assessed for and obtaining student loans and grants.
 As courses began in September or October, the SLC said that up to 116,000 students would have to begin the term without their funding in place.
 By 10 November 2009, there were still 70,000 applications waiting to be processed and 3 out of 4 universities were using their own emergency funds to help affected students.
 Chair of the student group Unions 94 Michael Payne branded the situation "inexcusable" and the Million+ group of universities said the failures were "very disappointing".

 An inquiry into the problems was set up, chaired by Professor Sir Deian Hopkin.
 The inquiry reported on 9 December 2009.
 It found that the SLC processing system had faced problems with lost documents, equipment failures and difficulties with the online application system, and at peak times only 5% of phone calls were answered.
 Responding to the report, the leader of the UCU lecturers' union, Sally Hunt, said it had been "a total fiasco from start to finish" with failures that "beggar belief".
-Liberal Democrat university spokesman Stephen Williams branded the report "truly damning, revealing a breathtaking level of incompetence within the Student Loans Company."
+Liberal Democrat university spokesman Stephen Williams branded the report "truly damning, revealing a breathtaking level of incompetence within the Student Loans Company".
 As a result of the report, the heads of customer services and information and communication technology at the SLC resigned, and the senior management team was restructured.
-However, the board of the SLC warned it could be another two years before the service was running properly.
+However, the board of the SLC warned it could be two more years before the service was running properly.

-The SLC was also forced to delay accepting applications for the 2010/11 academic year.
+The SLC was also forced to delay accepting applications for the 2010–2011 academic year.

+Mis-selling of Plan 2 loans (2010–2023)

+The Plan 2 "mis-selling" inquiry was led by Meg Hillier.

+When the government first unveiled the Plan 2 system in 2010, some of their instructional materials made misleading claims about the cost of student loans.
+The materials were subject to an inquiry by the Treasury Select Committee in 2026.
+The investigation found misleading claims in official materials, such as the claim that loan repayments would be equivalent to a phone contract.
+Another finding was that neither the government nor the SLC indicated ahead of time that the terms could be retroactively altered, something that the government ultimately did in 2016 by freezing the repayment threshold.
+This affected loans that were already taken out, a move that would typically be illegal for a commercial loan.
+The threshold was frozen by Conservative governments from 2016 to 2018 and again from 2021, until the last freeze was ended by the Starmer ministry.
+The committee recommended a reversal of those earlier measures.
+The government responded that the report "lays bare the confused, and broken system inherited”.

+In the aftermath of the 2026 committee report, 120 MPs signed an open letter describing the loans as an "unsustainable burden", and calling for review.
+The education secretary, Lucy Powell, in turn described the interest rates as "egregious" and pledged to look at it.